benoitchamot/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL
 Repository for Monash University Bootcamp Project 2

-Students: Benoit Chamot, Mireille Walton, David Nguo
+Students: Benoit Chamot, Mireille Walton, David (N) Guo

 ## File structure
 - `Resources` directory includes all the .XLSX files used for import and the exported .CSV files